 — Matthew 16:21 NLT

-As Jesus' disciples, our lives are a series of transitions strung together with prayer.
-The quality and impact of our lives is dependent upon God's blessing and our successful use of the resources and opportunities he places before us.
+As Jesus' disciples, the major points in our lives are a series of transitions strung together with prayer.
+The quality and impact of our lives are dependent on God's blessing and our successful use of the resources and opportunities he places before us.

-In the process of redefining what people thought the role of Messiah should be, Jesus will also define what it means to be his disciple.
+In the process of redefining what people thought the role of Messiah should be, Jesus will also give even greater definition to what it means to be his disciple.
 His is the way of the cross — service and salvation at great sacrifice.
 As he journeys down this road, he looks over his shoulder to his disciples and to us, then says, "Follow me."